neonlabsorg/neon-evm.docs/docs/developing/dev_environment/local_proxy_remote_solana.md

 **RPC endpoints**

-A Proxy connects to a public [Solana cluster RPC endpoint](https://docs.solana.com/cluster/rpc-endpoints) depending on the `SOLANA_URL` value set.
-The following table shows the *endpoint* value that's set automatically based on the value of the `CONFIG` flag.

-To use a different endpoint, you need to specify the variable `-e SOLANA_URL='http://<Solana node RPC endpoint>'` on the command line.
+To use a Solana RPC endpoint, you need to specify the variable `-e SOLANA_URL='http://<Solana node RPC endpoint>'` on the command line.
 For example, to use Devnet, add the flag `-e SOLANA_URL='https://api.devnet.solana.com'`.

 When a Proxy is deployed, it generates a wallet containing a key pair.
 If you don't need the new wallet and want to use the keys you already have, you need to specify the path to your wallet on the command line.